open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 .. note::

-   * As ``Config Manager Agent`` responsible for OEI provisioning is deployed as azure module, it becomes essential to have other OEI services to be deployed as azure modules to talk to other OEI azure modules.
+   * As ``Config Manager Agent`` responsible for OOpen EII provisioning is deployed as azure module, it becomes essential to have other Open EII services to be deployed as azure modules to talk to other Open EII azure modules.
    * Ensure to add the app names to the ``SERVICES`` environment key of ``Config Manager Agent`` module template file at `ia_configmgr_agent.template.json <https://github.com/open-edge-insights/eii-core/blob/master/ia_configmgr_agent.template.json>`_.